 - You have correctly associated the child’s profile in Qustodio with the phone in Settings > Devices > Edit device options.

 - If you want to add a new child to your Qustodio account, please find how to do so here.

 - The device is running the latest version of the Android.
 For most devices, you can update the operating system to the latest version in Settings > About Phone/Device > Software Update > Update.
 If you’re not sure how to do that, or can’t find this option, please refer to your mobile device user’s guide.

 Certain devices, service providers, and carriers have Chat features that can affect Qustodio's monitoring.
-Disabling this feature is recommended to if you notices that SMS are not reported correctly.
-Please follow the below steps:
+Disabling this feature is recommended if you notice that SMS are not reported correctly.
+Please follow the below steps

 Samsung Messages App

 - Open the Messages app on your Samsung phone.